 Entries linking to shapeless

-The meaning "contours of the body" is attested from late 14c.
-Meaning "condition, state" is first recorded 1865, American English.
-In Middle English, the word in plural also had a sense of "a woman's private parts."
+The meaning "contours of the body, physique and stature" is attested from late 14c.
+The meaning "condition, state" is recorded by 1865, American English.
+In Middle and Early Modern English, the word in plural also had a sense of "a woman's private parts."

 The meaning "definite, regular, or proper form" is from 1630s; hence out of shape "not in proper shape" (1690s).
 Shapesmith "one who undertakes to improve the form of the body" (i.e. a corset-maker) was used in 1715.
 Shape-shifter is attested from 1820.